Master of Education Degree Regulations

 For students substituting or in replacement positions an official letter from the school district office/employer verifying work experience is required.
 The letter should indicate total number of teaching days accumulated.
 This is to ensure the two years work experience requirement is met for admission.

 The Faculty of Education, Graduate Programs Office policy regarding deferrals changed as of the 2015-2016 Spring Semester.
-Students requesting deferrals for visa purposes may be granted a maximum of 1 deferral for 1 semester to allow sufficient time for processing.
+Students requesting deferrals may be granted a maximum of 1 deferral for 1 semester.
 Deferrals to complete prerequisites are not granted for the Counselling Psychology and Post-Secondary Studies programs.
 Student with extenuating circumstances (such as family and/or medical reasons, etc.) and with appropriate documentation may be considered a further extension.

 If you are considering applying for educational leave in order to pursue a Master of Education program, you should first apply to the program.
 If you are not granted educational leave, but are accepted to the program, you can commence your studies on a part-time basis.